una-language/docs/docs/installation.md

 }
 ```

-In case of problems check out [our Express example](https://github.com/una-language/example-express)
+In case of problems check out [our Node example](https://github.com/una-language/example-node)

 ## React